dramforever/opensbi-h/README.md

 OpenSBI-H: OpenSBI with Software-emulated Hypervisor Extension
 ==============================================================

+**OpenSBI-H will no longer receive active development, as RISC-V hardware with H extension support is gradually available.
+OpenSBI-H was never able to achieve a useful performance and should not be used except as an experiment.**

+---

 This is a fork of [OpenSBI] that adds software-emulated hypervisor extension support.
 It is very much work-in-progress at the moment.